There's a "stablecoin invasion" happening. Will this price-stabilized virtual currency be the next big thing to disrupt the crypto space?

 Non-collateralized stablecoins are not backed by anything, which might seem contradictory given what stablecoins are.
 But the idea isn’t as outlandish as it sounds.

 Remember, the US dollar used to be backed by gold, but that ended decades ago, and dollars are still perfectly stable because people believe in their value.
 The same idea can apply to non-collateralized stablecoins.

 These types of coins use an algorithmically governed approach to control the stablecoin supply.
 This is a model known as seignorage shares.

 As demand increases, new stablecoins are created to reduce the price back to the normal level.
 If the coin is trading too low, then coins on the market are bought up to reduce the circulating supply.
 In theory, prices of these stablecoins would remain stable as they are driven by market supply and demand.

-This is the most decentralized and independent form of stablecoin, as it isn’t collateralized to any other asset.
-This means even if the US dollar and the entire crypto market crashes, this form of stablecoin would survive and stay stable.
+This is the most decentralized form of stablecoin as it isn’t collateralized to any other asset.

 However, non-collateralized stablecoins require continual growth to be successful.
-In the event of a crash, there is no collateral to liquidate the coin back into, and everyone’s money would be lost.
+In the event of a big crash, there is no collateral to liquidate the coin back into.

 A day-to-day currency

-Stablecoins are also especially beneficial for overseas payments, since there doesn’t have to be any conversion of different fiat currencies.
-A person in India could receive USD-backed stablecoins without converting them into rupees and losing a massive percentage to fees.
+Stablecoins could also find applications for overseas money transfers since there doesn’t have to be any conversion of different fiat currencies.
+A person in India could receive USD-backed stablecoins without converting them into rupees and losing a percentage to fees.

 Streamlining recurring and P2P payments